atrinh0/sfsymbols/README.md

 <img src="images/bug.gif" width="50%">

-**First enlarge is empty**

-Tapping a symbol to enlarge is not working for the very first time.

 **Multicolor symbols appear fuzzy**

 Altering the symbols via `font` or `resizable` loses the colors, `scaleEffect` is used for now until there is official support for iOS.